masci/banks/README.md

 Prompts are instrumental for the success of any LLM application, and Banks focuses around specific areas of their
 lifecycle:
-- :blue_book: **Templating**: Banks provides tools and functions to build prompts text from generic blueprints.
+- :blue_book: **Templating**: Banks provides tools and functions to build prompts text and chat messages from generic blueprints.
 - :tickets: **Versioning and metadata**: Banks supports attaching metadata to prompts to ease their management, and versioning is first-class citizen.
 - :file_cabinet: **Management**: Banks provides ways to store prompts on disk along with their metadata.